This is the 1985-1989 page of the Shigeru Miyamoto Archive.

 Game structures are being improved by combining genres.

 Because of deadlines he has to release games even if he finds out they contain something similar to another game.
 Ghosts ‘n Goblins released in arcades while they were making Super Mario Bros., and you don’t die in one hit in that game either.
-But it break the game to remove it at that point.
+But it would have broken the game to remove it at that point.

 He tells people what to do and the programmers tell him if it’s possible or not.
-They start development with 3 or 4 people and add 20 more when get into trouble.
+They start development with three or four people and add 20 more when get into trouble.
 People wouldn’t have anything to do if they added them too early.

 They try to reduce the dungeon difficulty when they’re done.
 They make the second stage first and first stage last.